skx/gobasic/README.md

 * Only a single statement is allowed upon each line.
 * Only a subset of the language is implemented.
   * I allow assignment, prints, loops, and control-flow primitives.
-  * The common string operations are missing.
+  * There may be omissions depending upon the BASIC dialect you're familiar with.
-  * Most of the math-related operations are present, but there may be omissions depending upon the BASIC dialect you're familiar with.
+    * If there are primitives you miss [report a bug](https://github.com/skx/gobasic/issues/) and I'll add them :)
 * Only floating-point and string values are permitted, there is no support for arrays.

 The handling of the IF statement is perhaps a little unusual, since I'm